voxpupuli/puppet-bacula/README.md

 the classification of `bacula::director`, and the Storage node will require the classification of `bacula::storage`.

+** A NOTE FOR UPGRADERS **

+Several params have been removed and replaced with the default names.
+Update your hiera data and parameters.

+The following have been replaced with simply `bacula::params::director`.

+* `bacula::params::director_name`
+* `bacula::params::bacula_director`

+The following have been replaced with simply `bacula::params::storage`.

+* `bacula::params::bacula_storage`
+* `bacula::params::storage_name`

 #### SSL

 To enable SSL for the communication between the various components of Bacula,